pramcistudent/cookbook-project3/README.md

 #### Acknowledgements
 - I would like to thank my mentor [Guido Cecilio](https://github.com/guidocecilio) for all her help and support during the development of this project.
 - I would also like to thank other code institute students for sharing their projects which was extremely useful in designing this website.
-- Thanks to the Slack community for their feedback help on how to debug my Python code.
+- Thanks to the Slack community for their feedback and help on how to debug my Python code.
 ### Disclaimer
 This project is for educational purposes only.